Knowledge-Graph-Hub/kg-example/README.md

-Download-Transform-Merge Template
+KG-Hub Download-Transform-Merge Template
 ================================================
-KG-Hub template for tools to generate knowledge graphs for projects
+KG-Hub repository template for new knowledge graph projects.

 Documentation
 ------------------------------------------------

-This template could be used for data ingestion for varied sources.
+This template repository contains every component necessary to get started with building a new knowledge graph compatible with KG-Hub.
+It may be used for data ingestion for varied sources, transformation from various data formats to graph node/edge files, and merge functions.

 **Components**